bkmgit/JUBE/docs/faq.rst

    |               |               |            12 |
    |               |               |            13 |

 The different ``<analyse>`` were not combined.
-So you end up with independet result lines for each workpackage. *JUBE* does not see possible step dependencies in this point the user has to set the dependcies manually:
+So you end up with independent result lines for each workpackage. *JUBE* does not see possible step dependencies in this point the user has to set the dependencies manually:

 .. code-block:: xml